Beccy Cole: Continued success: 2010–present

 Cole (second from left) on guitar and singing, with her backing band, performing at The Abbey, Canberra, in July 2013.

-On 3 September 2010 Cole issued a covers album, Preloved, on Sony BMG Australia which peaked in the top 40 on the ARIA Albums Chart.
+On 3 September 2010, Cole issued a covers album, Preloved, on Sony BMG Australia which peaked in the top 40 on the ARIA Albums Chart.
 Included are her renditions of Neil Young's "Only Love Can Break Your Heart", Deborah Conway's "It's Only the Beginning" and Leiber and Stoller's "(You're So Square) Baby I Don't Care".
 Cole's version of Parton's "Here You Come Again" was released as the lead single, she told Anita Beaumont of The Newcastle Herald that "[it] is the least covered song of Dolly's, and I believed the lyrics stand the test of time".
 Beaumont felt the album showed "quite a bit of country influence ... but some of these songs weren't originally intended for a country audience.
 They sound pretty rootsy".

 Cole's sixth studio album, Songs & Pictures, appeared on 30 September 2011 and reached No. 24 on the ARIA Albums Chart – her highest position.
 It was produced by Shane Nicholson (Angie Hart, Catherine Britt).
 The album includes a duet with Chambers, "Millionaires", which they had co-written; Chambers later recalled "It's really the story of our friendship".
 At the ARIA Music Awards of 2012 Songs & Pictures was nominated for Best Country Album.
 In May 2013 Cole released her first compilation album, Beccy's Big Hits.
 She promoted the album with an Australian tour and invited aspiring artists to perform a song on stage, via the Beccy's Search for a Shiny Star competition.
 In 2014, Cole released Great Women of Country a duet album with Melinda Schneider was released, a tribute and covers album of Beccy's idols and legendary female country singers and songwriters.
 She and Schneider performed one of the tracks, Dolly Parton's "9 to 5", on The Morning Show.
 In 2015, Cole released Sweet Rebecca through ABC Music.

 The Australian Broadcasting Corporation announced on 22 January 2021 that Cole would become the new host of Saturday Night Country, its long-running national country music radio program, heard on regional ABC stations and on ABC Country.
 On 13 February 2021, Cole commenced presenting the program from studios at ABC Radio Adelaide.
 The show has a history of retaining its hosts for long time periods with Cole having only two predecessors, John Nutting and Felicity Urquhart.

 In 2022, Cole was inducted into the Australian Roll of Renown.

+In February 2026, Cole announced the forthcoming release of Through the Haze.